lino-framework/book/docs/admin/getlino.rst

 Usage::

-   $ sudo -H getlino.py startsite appname prjname [options]
+   $ sudo -H getlino startsite appname prjname [options]

 The ``-H`` option instructs :cmd:`sudo` to use your home directory for caching its downloads.
 You will appreciate this when you run the command a second